 I became involved in Cub Scouting like you might have: my son attended an information night at his school at the end of his kindergarten year.
 As a result, he wanted to be a Tiger Cub (as they were called at the time).
-My wife was “voluntold” by the other parents to be the den leader, and about 3 or 4 months later I was recruited by the Cubmaster to help the pack find a web provider.
+My wife was “voluntold” by the other parents to be the den leader, and about 3 or 4 months later I was recruited by the Cubmaster to help the pack find a web provider and to be the Webmaster.

 About a year later, the Cubmaster who recruited my son was leaving the pack since his son was aging out.
-Things were pretty informal in the pack back then, so either he or his wife were also registered as the Committee Chair.
-I volunteered to take over as Committee Chair.
+His wife was registered as the Committee Chair, so I volunteered to take over when they left.
 That was over 4 years ago.

 When I started in this role the pack had about 20 registered boys.
 When the pack grew to more than 40 boys, I became concerned.
 When we exceeded 50 boys, I was worried.
 When we got over 60 boys, I was scared.
 When we grew to more than 70 boys, terror set in.
 For the last several years we have had between 70-80 registered boys, and we still receive interest from the public.